 On the other side is our new global tastemaker: Netflix.
 Dozens of very good movies have dropped on the platform in recent years only to find themselves lost in a sea of thousands of other titles promoted seemingly at random on the streamer’s home page.
 If you need an idea of how bleak things are for Rebecca Hall’s Passing or Jeymes Samuel’s The Harder They Fall, just look at Netflix’s own list detailing top 10 most viewed (in hours watched for some reason) opening weekends.

 If you do prefer the theaters to see a Netflix release, good luck.
 Most of their films get no theatrical run at all and those that do get the bare minimum LA and New York launches that will qualify for Oscar contention.
-People who would pay to see Jane Campion’s The Power of the Dog can’t and those who might watch at home may never find it underneath Red Notice or Army of Thieves.
+People who would pay to see Jane Campion’s The Power of the Dog — something I actually did! — must go out of their way to find a theater playing it, if there is one at all.
+Home viewers who might be interested in the biting western may similarly struggle find it underneath endless algorithmic promotion of Red Notice or Army of Thieves.
 Everybody loses.

 It’s impossible to say for certain what the world of film will look like once we finally emerge from this pandemic and return to something closer resembling normal.
 One thing we do know is that great films will continue to be made, just as they always are, and people should have every opportunity to discover them.
 One thing Covid has proven in this industry is that a little creativity opens up the world of cinema in a way it never has been before.
 It would be a shame for that to go away.